 Rejected loads are issued a load reject form with a new bill of lading or hazardous waste manifest form for use in shipping the material back to the generator or to an alternate approved facility (please refer to Appendix D for copies of forms).
 Loads rejected are recorded onto the Load Reject Log form (refer to Appendix D).
 Forms and logs are maintained at the Facility available for DEP inspection.

-Reject load forms and logs will be maintained at the Facility and shall be made available for inspection.
-Facility forms including reject load forms and reject load logs will be maintained at the Facility for a minimum period of three years.
+Reject load forms and logs are maintained at the Facility and shall be made available for inspection.
+Facility forms including reject load forms and reject load logs are maintained at the Facility for a minimum period of three years.

 3.10 Lamp and Universal Waste Handling and Containerization

-Incoming materials will be inspected prior to acceptance to ensure compliance with Lighting Resources’ acceptable and permitted waste receiving policies and requirements.
-Materials will be inventoried by either physical count for intact fluorescent and other kinds of intact lamps, or by weight for crushed or broken lamps, ballast, batteries, and mercury containing devices.
-Lamps will be staged in the designated location within Area A until they can be processed.
-Lamps will be processed onsite using the Balcan MP8000 lamp processing equipment (in the Area B – Lamp Processing Room) for component separation (i.e., glass, metals, and phosphor powder).
-Other materials received (e.g., ballasts, batteries, mercury containing devices) are segregated by type and containerized in a dedicated part of Area A for later shipment offsite to an authorized facility for further processing, recycling, treatment, or disposal.
+Incoming materials are inspected prior to acceptance to ensure compliance with Lighting Resources’ acceptable and permitted waste receiving policies and requirements.
+Materials are inventoried by either physical count or weight for intact fluorescent and other kinds of intact lamps, and mercury containing devices or by weight for crushed or broken lamps, ballast, and batteries..
+Lamps are stored in the designated location within Area A until they can be processed.
+Lamps are processed onsite using the Balcan MP8000 lamp processing equipment (in the Area B – Lamp Processing Room) for component separation (i.e., glass, metals, and phosphor powder).
+Other materials received (e.g., ballasts, batteries, mercury containing devices) are segregated by type, if applicable, and containerized and stored in a designated area of Area A for later shipment offsite to an authorized facility for further processing, recycling, treatment, or disposal.
 A Material Flow diagram is presented on Drawing No. D6.

 Containerization

-Lamp materials will be containerized and staged in the designated location within Area A for later processing.
-Intact lamps will be containerized in lamp boxes and staged on wooden or composite plastic pallets.
-Crushed lamps will be containerized in 55-gallon drums and staged on wooden or composite plastic pallets.
+Lamp materials are containerized and stored in the designated location within Area A for later processing.
+Intact lamps are containerized in lamp boxes or fiber drums or other approved container on pallets.
+Crushed lamps are containerized in U.S. DOT approved container and staged on pallets.
 Containers may be of varying dimensions and may contain lamps of different types, quantities, and dimensions.
-Each pallet holds containers stacked no higher than seven (7) feet, and the containers are secured with shrink-wrap, bands, or other binding.
+Each pallet holds containers stacked no higher than seven (7) feet, and the containers are secured with shrink-wrap, bands, or other binding after counting and labeling.
 If the pallet securing method impedes view of the marking/labeling of the containers, such labels/markings are provided on the exterior of the pallet packaging.
-Refer to Drawing No. D3 for the locations of the lamp staging areas.
+The storage area will include double stacking of pallets.
+Refer to Drawing No. D3 for the locations of the lamp storage areas.

-Approved Container Types: U.S. DOT approved containers for shipping of lamps will be used for the staging / storage of the MCLs.
-Intact lamps will be stored in containers that are:
+Approved Container Types: U.S. DOT approved containers for shipping of lamps are used for the staging and/or storage of the MCLs.
+Intact lamps are stored in containers that are:

 Structurally sound,